-Public Works employees were activated as Disaster Service Workers (DSW) to support partner agencies with critical tasks.
+Public Works employees were activated as Disaster Service Workers (DSW) to support partner agencies with critical tasks and the Public Works DOC was activated from March 11, 2020 through May 5, 2022.
 Facility adjustments, training, and protocols were established for a safer workplace.
 Public Works provided staff and equipment to support Public Health's vaccination sites and worked with Public Health and the Department of Human Resources to set up employee testing sites and vaccination clinics.
+In addition, Public Works provided traffic control planning and participated in drive-thru food distribution events.

 Overall, Public Works adapted well and continued to provide essential services throughout the COVID-19 pandemic incident, and many lessons were learned.
 For example, Public Works developed the capability to seamlessly reassign employees to alternate work locations, including telework.
-To maintain the coordination of emergency operation activations, the DOC incorporated the use of interactive virtual platforms and conducted monthly refresher trainings using these innovations.
-Public Works is undertaking an after-action review to identify and address the lessons learned and improvements to be made following this incident.
+To maintain the coordination of emergency operation Dispatch Services Completion rate, not adjusted to account for weather conditions within adopted time standard activations, the DOC incorporated the use of interactive virtual platforms and conducted monthly refresher trainings using these innovations.
+Public Works is undertaking an after-action review to identify and address the lessons learned and improvements to be made following incidents.